-To prepare the millet in an Instant Pot or other electric pressure cooker, add the millet and 1 3/4 cups water to the pot.
-Close the lid, and set the pressure cooker for 10 minutes.
+- To prepare the millet in an Instant Pot or other electric pressure cooker, add the millet and 1 3/4 cups water to the pot.
+Close the lid, and set the pressure cooker for 10 minutes on high.
 Allow the pressure to release naturally.
 Then transfer the millet to a large salad bowl and allow to cool.

 - Once the millet is cool, add the tomatoes, cucumber, onion, and olives to the millet in the salad bowl.

 - To make the dressing, combine the red wine vinegar, olive oil, mustard, garlic powder, oregano, basil, and salt and pepper in a small jar with a lid.
 Shake until well combined.
 Or alternatively, place the ingredients in a small bowl.
 Whisk until emulsified.

 - Add the dressing to the salad bowl with the millet and vegetables.
 Toss well so that all the ingredients are coated.
 Serve right away, or cover and refrigerate until read to eat.

 - If using extra-firm tofu to make the Tofu Feta, I recommend the EZ Tofu Press to remove the excess liquid.

 - The Tofu Feta is best made a day ahead to allow it to marinate overnight.